prathameshd/Utopia/README.md

 ```

-### Install required libraries
+### Install required libraries and build
 ```
 NOTE: Please run the below commands ONLY from the directory containing main.go (.../src/RecommendationEngine)
       If you receive a "can't find packages named RecommendationEngine/controllers" error, it is most likely due to the following reasons:

       1) GOPATH has not been set properly.
       	 Please run echo $GOPATH to verify that it looks like the following:

       	 /<path to which you have cloned>/Team-Rocket/RecommendationEngine

 	 NOTE: GOPATH shouldn't contain src directory

       2) GOROOT has not been set properly.
 Please refer to https://golang.org/doc/install

+Run the following commands to install required libraries and build executable:

 go get github.com/gorilla/mux
 go build